Governance and Board of Trustees

 Trustee (since 1 October 2020)

-Zakir Hussain is Political Editor and Singapore Editor at The Straits Times.
+Zakir Hussain is Associate Editor at The Straits Times.
 He joined the paper in 2005 as a political reporter before taking on the role of a foreign correspondent, and was based in Jakarta as Indonesia bureau chief from 2012 to 2014.
-He was also political editor, foreign editor and news editor, before taking on his current role.
+He was also political editor, foreign editor, news editor and Singapore editor, before taking on his current role.

-Zakir has a bachelor's degree in history and politics from Oxford University, and a master's degree in journalism from Columbia University, both obtained on a Singapore Press Holdings scholarship.
-He is also a vice-president of the Singapore Press Club, and a board member of Gardens by the Bay.
+Zakir has a bachelor’s degree in history and politics from Oxford University, and a master’s degree in journalism from Columbia University, both obtained on a Singapore Press Holdings scholarship.
+He is also a vice-president of the Singapore Press Club.

 David Hoe